Blue Light or Red Light? What is the Most Effective Color on the Light Spectrum for LED Light Therapy? And What are Wavelengths Anyway?

 What Do the Colors Red, Blue, and Near Infrared Mean?

-Humans see blue and red wavelengths as blue and red colors.
+Humans see blue and red wavelengths as blue and red light.
 However, near-infrared wavelengths are invisible to the human eye.
-Red wavelengths are used to benefit a variety of skin conditions and reduce inflammation, redness and puffiness.
-Additionally, red wavelengths increase blood flow to generate new healthier tissue and move toxins out of the body.
+Red wavelengths are used to benefit a variety of skin conditions and reduce inflammation, redness, and puffiness.
+Additionally, red wavelengths increase blood flow, moving toxins out of the body, and help generate new healthier tissue.

 What to Know About Acne and Blue Light